semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ## Block execution order {#dependencies}

 In the same way that a block is a group of [jobs](./jobs), a pipeline is a group of blocks.
-Pipelines connect blocks using dependencies.
-Semaphore derives the execution order from these dependencies.
+Blocks can be connected using dependencies, which Semaphore uses to determine the execution order.

 Take the following example:

 - Blocks B and C depend on Block A
 - Block D depends on both Blocks B and C

+![Pipeline execution order](./img/pipeline-execution-order.jpg)

 In this scenario, Block B and C wait until Block A is done.
 Block D in turn, waits for Blocks B and C to be finished.

-![Pipeline execution order](./img/pipeline-execution-order.jpg)

 You can reorder blocks by changing their dependencies using the visual editor.